Sherwood Washburn

 Sherwood Larned Washburn (November 26, 1911 – April 16, 2000), nicknamed "Sherry", was an American physical anthropologist, and "a legend in the field."
-He was pioneer in the field of primatology, opening it to the study of primates in their natural habitats.
+He was a pioneer in the field of primatology, opening it to the study of primates in their natural habitats.
 His research and influence in the comparative analysis of primate behaviors to theories of human origins established a new course of study within the field of human evolution.
 He changed the field of anthropology with the publication of his paper The New Physical Anthropology, in 1951, in which he argued, convincingly, that human variation was continuous, and could not be broken up into discontinuous races.

 Biography

 He was born and raised in Cambridge, Massachusetts to Henry Bradford Washburn Sr., dean of the Episcopal Theological School in Cambridge, and Edith Buckingham Hall.
 He was the younger brother of Henry Bradford Washburn.
-In his youth, Washburn took a keen interest in the field of natural history, and during school vacations worked with exhibits and collections in Harvard’s Museum of Comparative Zoology.
+In his youth, Washburn took a keen interest in the field of natural history, and during school vacations worked with exhibits and collections in Harvard's Museum of Comparative Zoology.

-Washburn graduated summa cum laude from Harvard University with a bachelor's degree in Anthropology in 1935, followed by a Ph.D. in Anthropology in 1940.
+Washburn graduated summa cum laude from Harvard University with a bachelor's degree in Anthropology in 1935, followed by a Ph.D. in anthropology in 1940.
 For a time, Washburn considered pursuing his doctorate in zoology, and in his first year in graduate school, worked as an assistant with a zoological expedition in southern Asia called the Asiatic Primate Expedition.
 His work as a graduate student in comparative anatomy, comparative psychology, animal locomotion mechanics, and paleontology helped shape in him a multi-disciplinary perspective toward the study of evolutionary origins.

 Washburn married Henrietta Pease in 1938, and they had two children, Sherwood "Tuck" and Stan.
 They subsequently resided in New York, Chicago, Illinois and Berkeley, California, where Sherwood held university positions.
 Washburn died in Berkeley in 2000 at age 88.